theJSZ/tsoha-pinball-collection-maintenance-helper/README.md

 ![](docs/3.jpg)
 Here Batman has a serious malfunction, Austin Powers has a somewhat serious malfunction, and Cirqus Voltaire has a not serious malfunction.
 The machines in blue have no reported malfunctions.
 ![](docs/4.jpg)
 Sure enough it is pretty serious.
+Only the admins see these red buttons.

 #### How to install locally (if need be, fly seems to be working):